Célia Xakriabá

 Célia Nunes Correa (born 9 May 1990), better known as Célia Xakriabá [ˈsɛli.ɐ ʃɐˌkɾi.ɐˈba], is an indigenous educator and activist of the Xakriabá people of Brazil.
 She is best known for holding debates and lectures at universities in Brazil promoting, among other things, advancement of the status and rights of indigenous women, indigenous land rights, and indigenous education.

 Early life

 Xakriabá was born in the municipality of São João das Missões in the Brazilian state of Minas Gerais.
 She attended school at the Xukurnuk Indigenous State School.
 Later, she both attended and taught indigenous education at the Federal University of Minas Gerais in 2013.
-Attending from 2016, Xakriabá earned her master's degree in education from the University of Brasilia in 2018.
+Attending from 2016, Xakriabá earned her master's degree in education from the University of Brasília in 2018.
 She is the first member of her tribe to receive a graduate degree.

 Xakriabá has been an activist for indigenous rights since she was 13 years old.